Why is my heat exchanger freezing up

 HVAC

-The answer to 'why is my heat exchanger freezing up' is that a frozen heat exchanger is typically caused by a lack of airflow over the coil.
-This can happen for several reasons, such as a dirty air filter, a problem with the blower fan, or a refrigerant leak.
-A frozen heat exchanger can lead to the furnace shutting off, and if left unaddressed, it can cause further damage to the HVAC system.
+The answer to 'why is my heat exchanger freezing up' is that a frozen heat exchanger is usually caused by a lack of airflow over the coils.
+This can happen due to a clogged air filter, a blower fan issue, or a refrigerant leak.
+A frozen heat exchanger can damage the HVAC system, so it's important to address the issue quickly.

 Sources